grafana/django-saml2-auth/README.rst

 Customize
 =========

-The default permission ``denied`` page and user ``welcome`` page can be overridden.
+The default permission ``denied``, ``error`` and user ``welcome`` page can be overridden.

-To override these pages put a template named 'django_saml2_auth/welcome.html' or 'django_saml2_auth/denied.html' in your project's template folder.
+To override these pages put a template named 'django_saml2_auth/error.html', 'django_saml2_auth/welcome.html' or 'django_saml2_auth/denied.html' in your project's template folder.

 If a 'django_saml2_auth/welcome.html' template exists, that page will be shown to the user upon login instead of the user being redirected to the previous visited page.
 This welcome page can contain some first-visit notes and welcome words.
 The `Django user object <https://docs.djangoproject.com/en/1.9/ref/contrib/auth/#django.contrib.auth.models.User>`_ is available within the template as the ``user`` template variable.

-To enable a logout page, add the following lines to urls.py, before any ``urlpatterns``:
+To enable a logout page, add the following lines to ``urls.py``, before any ``urlpatterns``:

 .. code-block:: python